Embracing a spectrum of people and perspectives

 The decision to attend law school is one of the most important you will make.
 There is much to consider, from the characteristics of a law school’s program of study to your own educational goals and dreams.
 An emphasis on inclusion in a law school community, and the breadth of support for diverse people and perspectives within that community, are among the most important of these considerations.

 At Elon Law, we believe an outstanding legal education requires engagement with a spectrum of people and perspectives.
 A diverse and academically talented student body and a roster of professors with wide-ranging views and experiences are essential to prepare students to practice law in the 21st century.
 Through open dialogue and respectful debate, Elon Law students develop the range of insight required to act knowledgeably in today’s global environment.

 At Elon Law you will find a supportive community, where students of all backgrounds are embraced, empowered, and motivated to excel in the classroom and beyond.
-Numerous student organizations - the Black Law Students Association, the Women’s Law Association, the Spanish and Latin American Law Students Association, First-Generation Legal Professionals & Allies, and OutLaw – provide outlets for you to share your values and experiences.
+Numerous student organizations - the Black Law Students Association, the Women’s Law Association, the Hispanic and Latinx Law Student Association, First-Generation Legal Professionals & Allies, and OutLaw – provide outlets for you to share your values and experiences.
 Our external opportunities, through clinics and our residency-in-practice program, allow you to address a broad range of needs in our region and beyond.

 We embrace inclusion and celebrate our school’s many personal histories and cultures.
 We pride ourselves in being able to provide students with an academic environment reflective of the communities within which we work and live.

 - Minority Corporate Counsel Association - provides scholarships to newly accepted law school students from disadvantaged backgrounds.

 - American Bar Association Legal Opportunity Scholarship - to encourage students of diverse backgrounds to apply to and attend law school.

 - Council on Legal Education Opportunity (CLEO) - for law-school-bound-students and others committed to diversity in the legal profession.